 Now you’re ready to publish – how exciting!

 Share it everywhere.
-Publicise your new website in all your social media platforms, in your email marketing and anywhere else possible.
+Publicise your new website on all your social media platforms, in your email marketing, and anywhere else possible.
 Update it regularly with new information to help improve your search rankings.